Pomp and politics: How the papers covered day one of Donald Trump’s UK visit

 The pomp, pageantry and politics of day one of Donald Trump’s state visit have given the papers plenty to chew over.

+“Mr Trump’s day may have begun with a characteristically unedifying Twitter spat with Sadiq Khan, the mayor of London.
+But it ended with the president swapping courtesies with the Queen at a state banquet at Buckingham Palace,” the paper says.

+“The day’s events were a demonstration of the enduring power of the monarchy.”

-The Daily Mail rues the “petulant and deeply unedifying spat” between Mr Trump and London mayor Sadiq Khan, who the president called a “stone cold loser” as he touched down in Air Force One.
+The Daily Mail rues the “petulant and deeply unedifying spat” between Mr Trump and Mr Khan, who the president called a “stone cold loser” as he touched down in Air Force One.

 The paper ponders: “One can only guess what the brave British and American soldiers who stormed the Normandy beaches together on D-Day would have made of it.